International Patent Filing Via Patent Co-Operation Treaty (PCT)

 (i) An applicant also achieves other savings in document preparation, communication and translations because the work done during the international processing is generally not repeated before each Office (for example, you submit only one copy of the priority document instead of having to submit several copies); and

-(j) If an invention appears to be not patentable at the end of the international phase, applicant may abandon the PCT application and you will have saved the costs you would otherwise have incurred by directly seeking protection in foreign countries, appointing local patent agents in each foreign country, preparing the necessary translations and paying the national fees.
+(j) If an invention appears to be not patentable at the end of the international phase, the applicant may abandon the PCT application and you will have saved the costs you would otherwise have incurred by directly seeking protection in foreign countries, appointing local patent agents in each foreign country, preparing the necessary translations and paying the national fees.

-After viewing the above two statistical data it clear that people want their invention patented in countries possible including their home country and as patent are given over new inventions which have extensive industrial use and high economic values such as life saving pharmaceutical products.
+After viewing the above two statistical data it clear that people want their invention patented in countries possible including their home country and as patent are given over new inventions which have extensive industrial use and high economic values such as life-saving pharmaceutical products.
 So, it should be protected from being infringed by any means.
 But the problem is that the applications are only examined and published by the International authorities and the protection is given by the Patent offices of dedicated countries through their domestic laws which vary from country to country and there is uniformity.
-So, besides examination and publication the International Authority should have power to also grant patent for a specific period.
+So, besides examination and publication, the International Authority should have the power to also grant a patent for a specific period.

-So, for this this is how PCT brings the world within reach and streamlines the process of fulfilling diverse formality requirements and it also postpones the major costs associated with seeking multinational patent protection provides a strong basis for patenting decisions.
+So, for this is how PCT brings the world within reach and streamlines the process of fulfilling diverse formality requirements and it also postpones the major costs associated with seeking multinational patent protection provides a strong basis for patenting decisions.